front cover of The EartHeaven Calendar White Paper

 Within The EartHeaven Calendar White Paper we present a brief survey of the history of calendars, and of past calendar reform efforts; we make a case for converting to such a reformed calendar; and introduce a revolutionary new and reformed fixed calendar — the EartHeaven calendar (EHc).

-With roots to ancient calendars and time keeping, modern day science, and an eye toward the future, the EHc is a fixed calendar solution for the next 2,100 years of this Aquarian Age.
+With roots to ancient calendars and time keeping, modern day science, and an eye toward the future, the EHc is a fixed calendar solution for the next 2,100+ years of this Aquarian Age.
+It is non-dogmatic (religion neutral), and does not add an extra month to our familiar 12-month calendar scheme, nor does it add a blank (or leap) day, outside of its 364-day count.

 If, after reading this publication, you recognize the beauty and logic of the EartHeaven calendar, please share amongst your family, friends, neighbors, community members and representativesPass It On. ☯️